iamrommy/codsoft_1/README.md

-# Coding-Contests
+# Landing-page
-This website will fetch data from API about Coding contests from javascript
+This is a landing page.
+A website that fetch data from API about Coding contests through javascript